ram-bhaskara/ram-bhaskara.github.io/README.md

 # Notes for future me
 1. This is built on minima theme.
 Instructions for modifying the layout and contents require following the description of [`minima` theme][minima].
 2. _layouts/newHome.html combines frontpage.md (About me) and publications.
 3. Publications are also separately rendered through a publicationList.md (to have it in header).
 The layout for this is publications.html.
 This is redundant and needs to be modified.
-Idea: In future, replace publications in newHome.html with posts. [`minima starter`][https://github.com/jsanz/gh-pages-minima-starter] has posts in the place of publications.
+Idea: In future, replace publications in newHome.html with posts. [`minima starter`](https://github.com/jsanz/gh-pages-minima-starter) has posts in the place of publications.
 4. Many layouts are already present in the [`minima` theme][minima].
 I had to manually create new layouts to have it my way (inefficient).
+5. Immediate edit required: publications in navigation header and frontpage should be the same.
+One page website (plus CV).